Codes Enforcement & Animal Control

 Click on the FILE A REPORT ONLINE to get started on keeping the City of Las Cruces a clean, safe & healthy community.

-Please go to CONTACT US if you have any questions about online reporting or any other issues.
+Please call us at (575) 528-4100 or go to CONTACT US if you have any questions about online reporting or any other issues.

 Read below about more information about mosquito control, the reasons why and for more information about the ZIKA Virus.